 DETROIT — The boys — one black, one white —…

 Find links below to all the stories in the “50 Years: Racial Reconciliation and the Church” series.

-• ‘No more us and them’: At 50th anniversary of Detroit race riot, black and white churches model unity.
+• ‘No more us and them’: At 50th anniversary of Detroit race riot, Black and White churches model unity.

 • The riot, in retrospect: Hubert G. Locke was a Church of Christ minister and Detroit Police Department employee in 1967.